vivzero/LG-14U530-OpenCore/README.md

 It tested with macOS Catalina, and Big Sur.

 ## Before You Install...
-1. Choose CFGLock.efi in OpenCore Boot Menu.
+1. Choose ControlMsrE2.efi in OpenCore Boot Menu.
 2. Disable CFG-Lock through following the instructions on the screen.
 3. Press Ctrl+Alt+Del, and then start installation.